Batch eligibility checks

 Stedi portal

-You can review the progress of batch eligibility checks submitted manually through CSV files and programmatically through the API on the Eligibility check batches page.
+You can review the progress of batch eligibility checks submitted through API or CSV upload on the Eligibility check batches page.

 Click the batch name to view its details, including the status of each check in the batch.
 You can also download the original CSV input, if the batch was submitted as a CSV file.